fvasquezcastro/preditr/README.md

 ## Command Line Version

 Users can pull the PrEditR image from https://hub.docker.com/r/fvasquezcastro/preditr.
 The parameters required to run PrEditR are explained in the [Understanding the Input](#understanding-the-input) section.
 Run `/home/PrEditR.R --help` in the Docker image for more details.
 A template for running the image on an HPC cluster with the SLURM job scheduler is provided in the repository.
+**Note:** PrEditR is available for both amd64 and arm64 architectures.
+Ensure that you download a version that is compatible with your system.

 ## Shiny App Version